Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Disruptive Energy Technologies.md

 - **Hydrogen-Powered Cars**: He demonstrated cars running on water using his system.

 **Why Disruptive:**
 Meyer’s invention threatened oil industries by presenting a ubiquitous, low-cost energy source.

-His sudden death and the subsequent disappearance of his prototypes remain controversial.
+**Suppression**: Meyer’s sudden death under suspicious circumstances and the subsequent disappearance of his prototypes raised questions about sabotage and assassination.

 ---